pistacchio/obsidian-enhanced-tables/README.md

 The **Enhanced tables** plugin exposes a utility Api to work with markdown tables within a file.
 You can use it to program advanced integrations with custom tables, like buttons that change the table within a file.

-All the functions of the Api assume that the target files only has one table and / or they work on the first table instance found (if any).

 A `Tablemanager` instance is exposed by the plugin and can be programmatically accessed via `app.plugins.plugin['enhanced-tables'].tableManager`;

 #### `Tablemanager`